Fronsac Lake

 The Fronsac Lake (French: Lac Fronsac) is a freshwater body located in the unorganized territory of Lac-Pikauba, in the Charlevoix Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.
 This body of water is located in the Laurentides Wildlife Reserve.

-Lake Fronsac is one of the head water bodies of the Malbaie River.
-This mountain lake is entirely located in an area where forestry has always been the predominant economic activity.
-In the middle of the 19th century, recreational tourism activities took off.
-Due to the altitude, this lake is normally frozen from the end of October to the end of April; however, the safe ice circulation period is usually from early December to April.
+Lake Fronsac is a headwater body of the Malbaie River.
+The lake is entirely within an area where forestry has been the predominant economic activity.
+In the mid-19th century, recreational tourism began to flourish.
+Due to its altitude, the lake is typically frozen from late October to late April; however, the safe ice circulation period typically extends from early December to April.

-Secondary forest roads serve the southern part of the hydrographic side of Lake Fronsac.
-Another motorable road serves the northern part.
-The northeast part has no road.
+Secondary forest roads provide access to the southern hydrographic side of Lake Fronsac, while a motorable road serves the northern portion.
+The northeastern section lacks road access.

 Geography

 Located in a forest zone in the unorganized territory of Lac-Pikauba in the Laurentides Wildlife Reserve, the lake Fronsac (length: 2.2 km; altitude: 821 m) is located on the western slope of the Malbaie River valley.
 The mouth of Fronsac Lake is located on the east side of the lake and is open onto lac à Jack.
 This mouth is located at: